Stefanie Madeleine Schulz Experience at FNF Beirut

 Who are you?
 (Where do you come from and why did you look for an internship with FNF Beirut?)

-Hi, my name is Stefanie Madeleine Schulz.
+My name is Stefanie Madeleine Schulz.
 I was interning at the FNF Foundation for three months and had the chance to join this amazing team in Beirut.
 I grew up in the north of Germany so coming to Beirut was a huge step for me.
 Right now I am living in Munich to complete my studies in International Business at the Munich Business School.
 Part of my studies is one obligatory internship abroad.
 For personal reasons, I am very interested in intercultural cooperation and getting to know especially the Arabic culture and language.
 Additionally, I wanted to learn more about the people and also experience the lifestyle of Beirut itself.

 Since I had the opportunity to participate in diverse projects and to experience the difference and power of political education as a scholar of FNF, I was happy to get the chance to assist the local office in order to achieve its goals such as promoting a greater understanding of politics and economic freedom.